cygnan/slack-stopwatch/README.md

-# discord-voice-chat-notification-bot
+# slack-stopwatch

-A Discord bot to notify users voice chat status changes
+A Slack bot that notifies users of stopwatch progress after the Amazon Dash Button is pressed.

 ### Getting started